LudicMindStudio/RoadAheadTeamVault/Memory of Liam Script.md

+---
+created: 2025-07-27
+tags:
+  - Memories
+---

 **Premise: Liam faces the challenge of being himself and being accepted by his family.

+# Context
-Context within the game:  Lakshmi meets Liam’s sister.
+Lakshmi meets Liam’s sister.
 Lakshmi notices that Liam’s sister lives alone and tells her that she likes it that way and that her brother lives as a single man.
-She then tells Liam’s story to Lakshmi.

-ADD PHONE BEGINNING!!
+His sister is housetting and taking care of the cat while Liam is awar.
+She invites Lakshmi in for tea and if she would like to know how Liam became at peace being by himself.
+# Characters
+Liam
+Liam #2
+Liam's father (Dad)
+Liam's mother (Mom)
+Liam's sister (young Liana)
+Liam's sister (older Liana)
+Grandma
+Cat (Poki)
+Old lady on the beach
+NPCs
+# Content

+**Character 1**
+	_Dialogue_

+**Event**
+	Description

+**Character 2**
+	`If variable is true`
+		_Dialogue_

+Phone rings

 Grandmother (on the phone): Hey Liam!
 Did you pass your licensing exam?